Browse the glossary of political terms or use the search box to find the definition you’re looking for.

 F

-Filibuster: is a tactic used to delay or block a vote on a bill, resolution, or other measure by engaging in prolonged debate.
+Filibuster: (v) A tactic used to delay or block a vote on a bill, resolution, or other measure by engaging in prolonged debate.
 To end a filibuster, a supermajority of 60 senators must vote for cloture, a procedural motion that cuts off debate and brings the matter to a final vote.
 This gives a minority of senators a way to prevent the majority from passing legislation on most issues.
+The filibuster: (n) the concept of having the ability to filibuster. (”We need to get rid of the filibuster.”

 G

-Gerrymandering: the political manipulation of electoral district boundaries to advantage a party, group, or socioeconomic class within the constituency.
+Gerrymandering: (v) The political manipulation of electoral district boundaries to advantage a party, group, or socioeconomic class within the constituency.
 The manipulation may involve “cracking” or “packing”.

 H-I-J